Collapse All Expand All

 A Vapor Intrusion (VI) investigation was initiated in 2016.
 Several rounds of VI sampling have been conducted at select buildings at the site to assess VI, the most recent of which occurred in 2022.
 The results of the investigation indicated potential future unacceptable risks associated with the VI pathway.
 Therefore, the Navy intends to modify the LUCs to address the VI pathway.

 The fifth Five-Year Review for Allegany Ballistics Laboratory, finalized in 2018, recommended improvement to the existing groundwater remediation system effectiveness.
 An investigation was completed in 2019 to refine the extents of the VOC plumes at the site and a pilot study began in July 2020 to evaluate the groundwater VOC plume while the extraction system was shut down.
-The pilot test was completed in 2022, and the results are being evaluated.
-Future optimization strategies will be discussed to evaluate potential remedial alternatives at the site.
-The extraction system remains shut down until the path forward is determined.
+The pilot test was completed in 2022.
+Based on the favorable results of the shutdown, lack of plume expansion, multiple lines of evidence supporting natural attenuation, and low residual VOC concentrations, it was determined the system would remain off and additional data would be collected to support a remedy transition to monitored natural attenuation with LUCs.
+Planning for the additional pilot study data collection is ongoing and data collection is expected to begin in 2026.

 Per- and polyfluoroalkyl substances (PFAS) were detected at concentrations above United States Environmental Protection Agency Regional Screening Levels in groundwater at Site 10 during a facility-wide Site Inspection conducted for PFAS.
 The PFAS Site Inspection Report, finalized in December 2023, recommended a Remedial Investigation to further investigate PFAS impacts at the site.